Adaptations of Nineteen Eighty-Four: 1984 (2023)

-In November 2022 it was announced that the feature-length adaptation by Finnish director Diana Ringo was filmed and will be released in 2023.
+In November 2022 it was announced that the feature-length adaptation by Finnish director Diana Ringo was filmed and would be released in 2023.
 The film is co-produced with Russia and is the first Russian language adaptation of the novel.
 The film 1984 was released on 15 November 2023.

 1984 (Unproduced Paul Greengrass project)

 In March 2012 it was announced that a consortium of Hollywood production companies including Imagine Entertainment was set to reboot and make a new feature film based on the novel.
 Reportedly the consortium secured rights from Orwell's estate.
 However, no further developments were revealed for some time.
 In November 2015, Paul Greengrass was attached to direct with Scott Rudin and Gina Rosenblum producing and James Graham writing the screenplay.
 Rudin and Greengrass had also previously worked together on Captain Phillips.
 Michael De Luca would oversee production of this version of 1984 film for the studio.

 In 2017, Graham began a rewrite of the film in response to the 2016 United States presidential election and Donald Trump's presidency, which had increased interest in the book.
 He claimed that the film would be released by 2019.

-In 2020, Graham confirmed that the project had been postponed after they had difficulty writing a script: "Paul and I got very excited about it and then [we realized] it’s a difficult project.
-The book is just so bloody perfect, we started going: 'Let’s just pause for a second.'
+In 2020, Graham confirmed that the project had been postponed after they had difficulty writing a script: "Paul and I got very excited about it and then [we realized] it's a difficult project.
+The book is just so bloody perfect, we started going: 'Let's just pause for a second.'
 The world of surveillance and tech moves on so quickly, we just needed to have a broader view of it."